rackerlabs/technical-blog/_posts/2019-11-27-recover-the-Oracle-voting-disk-when-its-backup-is-missing.md

 backup issue by recovering a backup from the OCR.
 If the disk recovery succeeds, you can reuse it.

-Remember that OCR auto backup must be enabled for this solution to work.
-The OCR backup is always stored at the default location or the location you specified.
+Remember that you must enable OCR automatic backup for this solution to work.
+OCR always stores the backup at the default location or the location you specified.

 Use the Feedback tab to make any comments or ask questions.